la2050/archive/_projects/2015/relational-medicine-national-movement-recognizes-compassionate-patient-care.md

   through its dedication to the “relationally present” person-to-person encounter between patient and healthcare professionals and its dissemination of research results.
-'In one to three sentences, please describe your proposal.': >- Based on Dr. Federica Raia's ethnographic and participatory research, the Relational Medicine Foundation's key activities include: patient and student involvement in the artistic integration of Art and Medicine to aid the process of healing through collaboration with innovative and well-respected arts and cultural institutions, and the dissemination of research results to the community.
 Where will you be working?: []
 How do you plan to use these resources to make change?:
   - Conduct research